Andy-Taison/CPP_notes/cpp_notes.md

 &emsp;`...`
 &emsp;`default:`
 &emsp;&emsp;`default-group-of-statments;`
 * Note switch is limited to compare its evaluated expression against labels that are **constant expressions**.
-It is not possible to use variables as labels or ranges
+It is <u>not possible to use variables</u> as labels or ranges
 * `expression` must be an int
 * `default` is optional